This is truly one of my favorite Cuban chicken dinners of all time! I’ve lost count of the number of times I had this dish growing up.

 Serving Suggestions

 I can’t help but think about Pollo Tropical when it comes to what to serve with this Cuban roasted chicken.
-Have you ever had their yuca fries with cilantro garlic sauce?
-OMG, so good.
-My recipes are better but I digress.
+But my recipes are better. *wink wink*

 Ingredients